matt-dahlgren/casino-simulator/README.md

 allowing them to track their progress.
 They can also recieve emails with the game reports, to keep for their own reference.

-### Probability Algorithm

 ## App Launching Instructions
 - Run with Java 22.
 Built and Tested with Amazon Corretto 11.0.24 on macOS Sequoia, Windows 10, and Windows 11.
-- Requires [JavaMail] //TODO PLEASE INCLUDE LINK
+- Utilize Maven to install needed dependacies.
 - Run [Main.java](./src/main/java/app/Main.java)

-Luckily, the only issues that may arise with launching the app are with JavaMail.
-As JavaMail needs to be installed in Intellji in order to send emails, it cannot be simply imported.
+Luckily, the only issues that may arise are with Maven.
+If the app refuses to build, navigate to Maven in your Setting's Build Tools, select "Runner" and then tick the checkbox to delegate IDE build/run actions to Maven.
+Also, consider reloading your pom.xml file if you have issues.

 ## Design Process:
 In the beginning, we created CRC cards to determine which classes we'd need in the final product.
 Although we expanded